-Thomas L. Lewis, OD, PhD, the immediate past president of Salus University and professor emeritus in the University’s Pennsylvania College of Optometry (PCO), was recently honored with the 2018 Career Achievement Award by the Review of Optometry
+Thomas L. Lewis, OD, PhD, president emeritus of Salus University and professor in the University’s Pennsylvania College of Optometry (PCO), was recently honored with the 2018 Career Achievement Award by the Review of Optometry

 at the recent Southeastern Educational Congress of Optometry (SECO) conference in Atlanta, Ga.

 In accepting the award, Dr. Lewis commented that he was humbled by the honor.
 He shared words of encouragement and humor with those in attendance:

 “If everything seems under control, you are going too slow.”

 “I could agree with you, but then we’d both be wrong.”

 This is the latest accolade bestowed on Dr. Lewis for his contributions to the profession of optometry and to optometric education.
 In 2009, he received the first Lifetime Achievement Award from the Association of Schools and Colleges of Optometry (ASCO) in recognition of his leadership and contributions to the profession.